US announces breakthrough on fusion energy

 Nuclear fusion refers to fusing atoms together to produce energy.
 The type of nuclear energy that is commonly used today does the opposite, deriving energy from splitting atoms apart.

-For decades, scientists have sought to advance nuclear fusion as a clean energy source that doesn’t produce the radioactive waste that occurs when atoms are split apart, though it may have some radioactive byproducts that stay at the power plant site and not require long term storage, an expert recently told The Hill.
+For decades, scientists have sought to advance nuclear fusion as a clean energy source that doesn’t produce the radioactive waste that occurs when atoms are split apart.
+Yet it may have some radioactive byproducts that stay at the power plant site and do not require long-term storage like current nuclear waste, an expert recently told The Hill.

+Granholm said that the administration had a goal of achieving commercial fusion within a decade.

+However, at the press conference, Kim Budil, director of the Lawrence Livermore National Laboratory where the breakthrough occurred, said it could take “decades” before the technology is commercialized.